scientist-softserv/utk-hyku/README.md

 ### Postgres

-Hydra-in-a-Box supports multitenancy using the `apartment` gem. `apartment` works best with a postgres database.
+Hyku supports multitenancy using the `apartment` gem. `apartment` works best with a postgres database.

 ## Importing
 ### from CSV: